TanishkaMarrott/Terraform-Scripts-For-Implementing-VPC-Service-Controls-In-GCP/README.md

-# Terraform VPC Service Controls
+# VPC Service Controls in GCP Using Terraform

 This repository contains Terraform scripts to implement VPC Service Controls on Google Cloud Platform (GCP).